Enable OT Programs FAQ

 Parkinson’s Disease (PD)

-1. How can I sign up for PD boxing or dance classes?
+1. How can I sign up for PD boxing, yoga or dance classes?

-Every individual is required to do an initial Occupational Therapy assessment.
-This can be scheduled by contacting the admin team at firstname.lastname@example.org.
-Once this is completed, the Occupational Therapist team can let you know, at the initial assessment which sessions are recommended for the individual, in regards to goals, strengths, and physical, cognitive and emotional needs.
-Unfortunately, we cannot enrol an individual for sessions until the initial Occupational Therapy assessment is completed.
+Every client interested in PD boxing, yoga or dance classes is required to do an initial Occupational Therapy assessment.
+This can be scheduled by contacting the Admin team at firstname.lastname@example.org or by calling 604 - 284 - 4462.
+Once the initial Occupational Therapy assessment is completed, the Occupational Therapist team can let you know which sessions are recommended for you, in regards to goals, strengths, and physical, cognitive and emotional needs.
+Unfortunately, we cannot enrol a client for group sessions until the initial Occupational Therapy assessment is completed.
 This assessment can be done at a client’s home or at the clinic.

 2. What cities do you offer boxing classes in?